danmcelroy/VoSeq/README.rst

     deactivate

 **Step 3: download and install elasticsearch.**
+Use elasticsearch versions 1.7.3 or below.
+The newer versions 2.0+ currently do not work with VoSeq.
 For elasticsearch, java needs to be installed.
 Mac users can download and install ``elasticsearch`` from here: http://www.elasticsearch.org/overview/elkdownloads/.
 In Linux, you can do: